Meet Eva: Higher education and student affairs

 I did my undergraduate degree here at WMU and throughout my time at Western I was involved in a multitude of student organizations and in that I found out about the HESA program.
 I was then able to connect with faculty from the program during my undergrad to figure out how to apply and what the program was about and how it will prepare me for the future.

 In one of my classes last semester we did a cross-border collaboration with some students at the University of Toronto.
-So, we worked on case studies virtually and connected on several occasions to find out about each other 's institutions.
-Through this I was contacted to do a international conference and talk about my experience as a student in the cross-border collaboration.
+So, we worked on case studies virtually and connected on several occasions to find out about each other's institutions.
+Through this, I was contacted to do an international conference and talk about my experience as a student in the cross-border collaboration.
 It was perfect and I loved the experience.

-all student affairs professionals follow the professional competencies let me think about the maintenance Austin affairs professionals work to understand the 10 professional competencies and and this adhesive program at western has classes specifically designed in each competency area such as a diversity equity and inclusion course such as a diversity equity and inclusion course in which we get to learn more about the topics of diversity equity inclusio
+All student affairs professionals work to understand the 10 professional competencies and in the HESA program our classes are specifically designed in each competency area such as a DEI course in which we got to learn more about the topic.

-diversity equity and inclusion course is that is one of the professional competency areas and this each piece of student at WSU works to create an E portfolio throughout their time in the program that way they can show it to future employers and also showcase the learning and opportunities that they have throughout the program in this we get to highlight all competency areas and pull from our course material
+And as part of the program we created a e-portfolio that we can show to future employers.
+It showcase the learning and opportunities that we have throughout the program and this we get to highlight all competency areas and pull from our course work.

 Higher education and student affairs at WMU